RTEMS/rtems-docs/eng/req/tooling.rst

 Doorstop is capable to manage custom attributes as well.
 We will heavily use custom attributes for the specification items.
-Enabling Doorstop to effectively use custom attributes was done specifically for the RTEMS Project in several patch sets.
+Enabling Doorstop to effectively use custom attributes was done specifically for the RTEMS Project in several patch sets which in the end turned out to be not enough to use Doorstop for the RTEMS Project.

 A key feature of Doorstop is the `fingerprint of items
 <https://doorstop.readthedocs.io/en/latest/reference/item/#reviewed>`_.
 For the RTEMS Project, the fingerprint hash algorithm was changed from MD5 to SHA256.
 In 2019, it can be considered cryptographically secure.
 The fingerprint should cover the normative values of an item, e.g. comments etc. are not included.
-The fingerprint helps RTEMS users to track the significant changes in the requirements (in contrast to all the changes visible in Git).
+The fingerprint would help RTEMS users to track the significant changes in the requirements (in contrast to all the changes visible in Git).
 As an example use case, a user may want to assign a project-specific status to specification items.
 This can be done with a table which contains columns for

 1. the UID of the item,